 It is difficult to raise the issue of health impacts without appearing to be scaremongering.

 In Pennsylvania they are maintaining a list called “The List of The Harmed” which shows some of this impact.
-The industry will tell you these cases are not proven, and they are right that court cases have not yet been resolved.
+The industry will tell you these cases are self-reported and not proven, and they are right that court cases have not yet been resolved.
 However, we invite you to follow the link and draw your own conclusions.

 For more information about potential health impacts simply Google “fracking and health” and do your own research.